dct212/test/README.md

 # IEM 5003 Programming Assignment

+A more interactive version of these Instructions are available at this [link](https://www.notion.so/IEM-5003-Programming-Assignment-fb54e36b75fa4b69a1a2eba259ae7249)

 ### Code Components

 This repository contains code designed to help you finish the Programming Assignment for IEM 5003.
 It consists of the following folders: